MarcusSmith/ipaHelper/README.md

 **-d, --double-check**
 display information about the file, its Info.plist, and the provisioning profile and have be given an option to continue with the resign or quit

+**-f, --force**
+overwrite output file on resign without asking.
+Will not resign if App ID and Bundle IDs do not match

 #### ACCOUNT ####

 **ipaHelper account \[** *options* **\]**